kivy/kivy/doc/sources/guide/licensing.rst

 Package licensing
 =================

-.. warning:: This is not a lawyer consulted guide!
-Kivy organisation, authors or contributors to this guide take no responsibility for any lack of information, misleading information presented here or any actions based on this guide.
+.. warning:: This is not a legally authoratative guide!
+The Kivy organisation, authors and contributors take no responsibility for any lack of knowledge, information or advice presented here.
 The guide is merely informative and is meant to protect inexperienced users.

-Your code alone may not require including licensing info and copyright notices of other used software, but binaries are something else.
-When a binary (.exe, .app, .apk, ...) is created it includes Kivy, its dependencies and other packages that your application uses.
-Some of them are licensed in a way they require including a copyright notice somewhere in your app (or more).
-Before distributing any of the binaries, please **check all the created files** that don't belong to your source (.dll, .pyd, .so, ...) and include approperiate copyright notices if required by the license the files belong to.
+Your code alone may not require including licensing information or copyright notices of other included software, but binaries are something else.
+When a binary (.exe, .app, .apk, ...) is created, it includes Kivy, its dependencies and other packages that your application uses.

+Some of them are licensed in a way that requires including a copyright notice somewhere in your app (or more).
+Before distributing any of the binaries, please **check all the created files** that don't belong to your source (.dll, .pyd, .so, ...) and include the appropriate copyright notices if required by the license the files belong to.
 This way you may satisfy licensing requirements of the Kivy deps.

 Dependencies
 ------------

-All of the dependencies will jump out at least partially on each platform Kivy supports, therefore you need to comply to their licenses, which mostly requires only pasting a copyright notice to your app and not pretending you wrote the code.
+All of the dependencies will be used at least partially on each platform Kivy supports.
+You therefore need to comply to their licenses, which mostly requires only pasting a copyright notice in your app and not pretending you wrote the code.

 .. |mixer| replace:: SDL_mixer has them